AIM-Harvard/FaceAge/data/README.md

 ## Database Processing

-The script takes `logfile.csv`, which contains the clinical image hashes pertaining to patient photographs stored on the hospital EMR, and maps them to the clinical database of respective patient prognostic factors and outcomes collectively prospectively; e.g. stored on `REDcap v.11` clinical data e-repository at Harvard MGH/BWH.
+The script takes `logfile.csv`, which contains the clinical image hashes pertaining to patient photographs stored on the hospital EMR, and maps them to the clinical database of respective patient prognostic factors and outcomes collectively prospectively; e.g. stored on `REDcap` clinical data e-repository at Harvard MGH/BWH.
 No clinical information is provided in this repo (including the contents of `logfile.csv`) due to privacy conditions.

 ## Database Curation